persian-thunder/chartty/README.md

 **Edit mode**

-`edit` opens a live-editor session over the current shader.
-Type to mutate and every keystroke will compile and update the canvas in real-time
+`edit` opens a live-editor session over the current shader, type to mutate in real-time

 - `^S` - save & exit
 - `^C` - cancel and revert to pre-edit sahder